G-Core/gcore-videoplayer-js/packages/player/docs/api/player.bottomgear.md

 > This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-Adds the gear button that triggers extra options menu on the right side of the [media control](./player.mediacontrol.md) UI
+`PLUGIN` that adds the gear button with an extra options menu on the right side of the [media control](./player.mediacontrol.md) UI

 **Signature:**